 The amount of money you can withdraw from your property may depend on your age and in direct contrast to usual lending rules, the older you are the more you can have.
 If you are only in your 60s you may be limited to only being able to withdraw around 25% of your property's value.

-Lifetime mortgages with monthly payments may not sound as attractive as receiving a large lump sum, but the interest rates which apply can be lower so it may be an option worth considering and could also ensure less of the equity in your property is swallowed up by interest charges.
+Monthly payments may not sound as attractive as receiving a large lump sum, but the interest rates which apply can be lower so it may be an option worth considering and could also ensure less of the equity in your property is swallowed up by interest charges.

 One final option that is available for some types of equity release interest only lifetime mortgage providers, is an enhanced package if you are in poor health.
 This isn't an option available from all companies but if you meet the criteria, some companies will allow you to withdraw more cash at an earlier age.